Birth, Marriage, Death Records

 Hawaiʻi State Library Main Branch

-In the Hawaiʻi and Pacific Collection, there are a number of indexes in print and on microfilm that of records and indexes held at the Hawaiʻi State Archives and Department of Health.
-All those microfilms are searchable in FamilySearch.
-See the Department of Health section for details.
+In the Hawaiʻi State Library's Main Branch Hawaiʻi and Pacific Collection, there are a number of indexes in print and on microfilm of records held at the Hawaiʻi State Archives and the Department of Health.
+All those microfilms are searchable in FamilySearch (see above for details).